Operational Emissions

 Thermal Energy for Heating Water

-Burning fossil fuels to heat water on our sites accounted for approximately 26% of our baseline operational emissions.
+Burning fossil fuels to heat water on our sites accounted for approximately 33% of our baseline operational emissions.
 Over the last few years, we have been switching to lower emission fuels such as Liquefied Petroleum Gas (LPG).
 We will reduce these emissions rapidly by 2035, through a range of measures, including using renewable electrical heat sources and updating equipment to burn lower emission and carbon neutral fuels such as BioLPG.
-We will install renewable sources of heat recovery such as air to water heat pumps, beginning with our Llanybydder site in Wales in 2022.
+We will install renewable sources of heat recovery such as air to water heat pumps, beginning with our Llanybydder site in Wales.

 blank_690_396